Guidance for Workplace Representatives

 The NASUWT has an online Wellbeing Survey based on the HSE Management Standards that can be set up for individual workplaces.
 This is free and confidential and can be extended to all employees.

-For this to be set up, Workplace Representatives should contact their Local Association Secretary who can request this from the NASUWT IT Support Team.
+For this to be set up, Workplace Representatives should contact their Local Association Secretary who can request this from the NASUWT Campaigns and Communications Team.

 HSE Management Standards Indicator Tool